jacobxperez/essentials/README.md

 ## About

-Essentials is a dynamic CSS framework build with [LESS](http://lesscss.org/) a preprocessor that extends the capabilities of CSS with dynamic behavior such as variables, mixings, operations and functions.
+Essentials is a base CSS framework build with [LESS](http://lesscss.org/) a preprocessor that extends the capabilities of CSS with dynamic behavior such as variables, mixings, operations and functions.

 ### Project Status